 I often hear people suggest that any theology suggesting that humans “cooperate” with God’s grace in the process of salvation (synergism) is essentially the same as the heresy of semi-Pelagianism–i.e. the idea that human effort plays at least some role in initiating salvation.
 Implicit behind the claim seems to be the idea that anything other than pure monergism is borderline heresy.
 It’s not quite rampant heresy (Pelagianism), but it’s really close (semi-Pelagianism).

 There are both historical and theological reasons for rejecting this claim.
-Historically, we should at least recognize that semi-Pelagianism was a movement that arose after the time of Pelagius, primarily associated with certain monastic groups in the 5th and early-6th centuries, and condemned as heretical at the Second Council of Orange (529).
+Historically, we should at least recognize that semi-Pelagianism was a movement that arose after the time of Pelagius, was primarily associated with certain monastic groups in the 5th and early-6th centuries, and was condemned as heretical at the Second Council of Orange (529).
 So, historically speaking, if you call someone a semi-Pelagian, you actually are calling him/her a heretic – not just a near-heretic.

 Pelagian: any system in which the human person is capable of achieving salvation entirely on his/her own with no divine assistance other than common grace (i.e. the grace necessary for any being to exist).

 Semi-Pelagian: any system in which the process of salvation is initiated by the human person apart from any grace other than common grace, but in which the process of salvation is synergistically completed by the cooperative interaction of both divine and human.